On Cloudboom Strike Running Shoe Review

 Heel Energy Return

-The heel energy return is good, ensuring efficient energy transfer with each stride, which is crucial for maintaining pace and reducing energy expenditure.
+The heel energy return is great, ensuring efficient energy transfer with each stride, which is crucial for maintaining pace and reducing energy expenditure.
 While it's very dynamic for a running shoe overall, the performance feels slightly underwhelming compared to other race-day alternatives like the adidas Adizero Adios Pro 4.

 Forefoot Energy Return